KJ5HST/FTX-1_Hamlib/README.md

-# FTX1-Hamlib
+# FTX-1 Hamlib

-Hamlib-compatible daemon for Yaesu FTX-1 using the Java ftx1-cat library.
+Hamlib-compatible emulator for Yaesu FTX-1 using the Java ftx1-cat library.

 ## Overview

-FTX1-Hamlib provides a rigctld-compatible interface for the Yaesu FTX-1 transceiver.
+FTX-1 Hamlib provides a rigctld-compatible interface for the Yaesu FTX-1 transceiver.
 It can run as:
+- A graphical application with internationalization support (9 languages)
 - An interactive command-line tool (like rigctl)
-- A TCP daemon (like rigctld) for network control
+- A TCP server (like rigctld) for network control

 This allows any Hamlib-compatible application to control the FTX-1 via the standard rigctld protocol.